0x16h/cryogenix.net-www/src/gophernicus.md

 - when connecting to stunnel, libressl returns error 21 (unable to verify first cert) - however the same cert returns no error on port 443 (httpd(8)).
 - socat(1) will die when the connection is closed or reaches EOF, which is on every gopher request.
 Normally we would add the 'fork' option to the end of the openssl-connect command but for some reason it causes gopher(1) to become a runaway process and eat up CPU time.

+If you need a starting point with Gopher, SDF-EU's wiki has a good article [here](https://sdfeu.org/w/tutorials:gopher).

 Finally, if you don't like gopher(1) - there's always [NCSA Mosaic](https://cryogenix.net/NCSA_Mosaic_OpenBSD.html)!

 ![Gopher on Mosaic Screenshot](gop.png)